omeeomi/omeeomi.github.io/docs/index.md

   - You can execute automated tests against actual Terraform code by using the Terraform API.
   - You can use the Sentinel Simulator with mocks generated from Terraform plans.

+???

+Similiar to building and authoring Terraform code or Modules, establishing a workflow for authoring Sentinel policies helps ensure succeessfull implementation of new policies written.
+Here are three different methods for testing new policies-
+1) Manually test policies against actual Terraform code by using the Terraform UI or the Terraform CLI with the remote backend
+2) execute automated tests against actual Terraform code by using the Terraform API.
+3) use the Sentinel Simulator with mocks generated from Terraform plans.

 ---
 name: authoring-workflow
 # Introducing the Sentinel Authoring Workflow